 - ACCT1013 Financial Accounting 2

 The Statement of Financial Position (Balance Sheet) and its effects on related items in the Statement of Operations (Income Statement) is introduced in this course.
 You will focus on the asset side of the balance sheet.
-Topics will include cash, short-term investments, accounts receivable, inventory, prepaid expenses, capital assets, intangible assets, and other assets such as long-term investments and preceding course.
+Topics will include cash, short-term investments, accounts receivable, inventory, prepaid expenses, capital assets, intangible assets, and other assets such as long-term investments.

 Prerequisite: ACCT 1000